 I was well able to work on my school assignments, spend some nice time exercising and recorded the track ‘Wonderful Christmas Time’ by Paul McCartney in my home studio.
 I freaking love that song.

-I also planned the 26th and 27th in my old hometown, to spend some time with *Steven* and *Michael*.
+I also planned the 26th and 27th in my old hometown, to spend some time with my friends.
 I am already looking forward to it!
 I also planned the 3rd of January with my brother.
 Also looking forward to that.